How to test REST API clients in Android apps

 assertEquals("/i/d/document_id/pdf", pdfDownloadRequest.getPath())

 We could follow the same approach as above for serving responses for all of our test cases.
 We could even copy and paste all HTTP responses from our real web server and replay them in our tests.
-This is the simplest way of approaching REST client integration tests.
-As you can see, this requires a fair amount of work and duplicated code, and as such is not very scalable.
+This is the simplest way of approaching REST client integration tests, but it requires a fair amount of work and duplicated code, making it hard to scale.

-Tests should be treated like first-class citizens, and we should spend time properly designing their architecture.
-Providing proper architecture for tests results in more reliable, easier to write, and generally more understandable tests.
-Thus we decided to introduce proper abstractions over the low-level PSPDFKit Server API to work with high-level objects instead.
+Tests deserve careful design.
+Proper test architecture results in more reliable, easier to write, and more understandable tests.
+So we introduced abstractions over the low-level Document Engine API to work with high-level objects instead.

 The first step is to encapsulate low-level objects with a domain-specific API object.
 For this very reason, we introduced the InstantMockServer class, which provides a high-level API on top of MockWebServer: